strickyak/frobio/README.md

 # frobio

-I'm afraid I've broken the build in `frob2`.
+In case you have problems running `make` in the `frob2` directory:

-The binaries from the first working version are available in the directory `built/v1/CMDS/`.
+The OS9 binaries from the first working version are available in the directory `built/v1/CMDS/`.
 You can continue to use them for now.
 Copy them to your CMDS directory and set the execute bits.

+The OS9 binaries from the second working version are available in the directory `built/v2/CMDS/` ...

 ```
 github.com/strickyak/frobio$ ls built/v1/CMDS/